gronki/aquila/README.md

 ### aqstack

+``aqstack`` handles the calibration and stacking side of the workflow: it subtracts bias, dark, and flat frames, identifies and corrects hot pixels, optionally aligns frames, and combines them using your choice of average, median, or sigma-clipped mean.
+It is designed to run efficiently even on large frame sets, with temperature filtering to keep only frames from the same thermal session and optional resampling for drizzle-style oversampling.

 ```
 usage: aqstack [STRATEGY] [OPTIONS] FILE1 [FILE2 ...] -o OUTPUT
 STRATEGY can be: bias, dark, flat, process, align, final